NGYeung/CLIP-Sarcasm-Detection/README.md

-# Exploring using constractive learning
+# Exploring MEMEs using constractive learning